salvemundi/salvemundi.nl-laravel/README.md

 - `$ docker exec -it app bash`
 - `$ chmod +X docker-start.sh`

+After that is done `$ docker-compose up -d` can be ran and should work fine from here on.
+If not, please also read the [Api](#Api's) segment.

 That will startup the project, however this may take a while due to database seeding.